Sherman Tank and Sherman Tank related Links: Because the Index is too long!

-The Surviving Panzers site: This interesting site has PDFs for many of the major nations of WWIIs surviving tanks.
-For our purposes he has most of the Sherman models broken down into sub types and has a picture and short description of each tank.
+The Surviving Panzers site: This interesting site has PDFs for many of the major nations of WWII surviving tanks.
+For our purposes, he has most of the Sherman models broken down into subtypes and has a picture and short description of each tank.
 They are not complete, but they are pretty damn close.
 Each subtype is now broken down to make them easier to manage.
 They have done a really fantastic job with this site, and it’s always being updated.

 The Historical AFV Registry Home Page: This has registers of armored vehicles in several nations.
-The are in downloadable PDF and include a location for each vehicle.
+They are in downloadable PDF and include a location for each vehicle.

 Chieftain’s Hatch: His Sherman related hatches.

 Wargaming’s The Chieftain has what some might call a dream job, but when you hear how hard Wargaming works the poor guy, if you’re sane, you might feel differently.
 For more details on the man, check out the WOT forums.
 For our purposes, and arguably the most important part of his job is Archive Crawling and then producing an interesting article for far Wargaming to use to promote the game.
 As a fan of the game and history, I think this is great.
 The Chieftain has produced some very interesting articles on the Sherman tank or they are mentioned in others, so I will link to the ones important to the Sherman here.